How does Merge work?

 Slides mode

 Slides mode turns one template slide into a presentation with many slides, one for each record in your data file.
-One row in your Excel worksheet or one line in your CSV/Tab-Delimited data file becomes one slide in the merged presentation.
+One row in your Excel worksheet becomes one slide in the merged presentation.

 Slides mode is great for creating certificates, awards slides or similar presentations where you have a list of names, places, pictures, sounds or movies that you want to turn into a lot of identical slides in a hurry.

-Each slide can have as many merge fields as you like.
+Each slide can have as many merge fields as you like, but your Slides mode presentation can have only one slide.

 Presentations mode

-PPTMerge starts with a template presentation containing any number of slides.
+In Presentations mode, Merge starts with a template presentation containing any number of slides.
 It creates copies of the template presentation.
-Each copy is customized with the data from one record in your data file.
-One row in your Excel worksheet or one line in your CSV/Tab-Delimited data file becomes a complete new customized presentation after the merge.
+Each copy is customized with the data from one row in your Excel worksheet becomes a complete new customized presentation after the merge.

-In a nutshell: PPTMerge uses "field names" that you define in your data file, searches for them in the PPT template file and replaces them with actual data from your data file.
+In a nutshell: Merge uses "field names" that you define in your data file, searches for them in the PPT template file and replaces them with actual data from your data file.

 A few important points to remember: